 For example, Sally has been inactive for 41 days.
 Harry has been inactive for 60 days.
 Because they both passed the 40-day threshold of inactivity, Sally and Harry have the same probability of churning next week.
 Because their churn probabilities, conditional on their inactivity, are essentially random, there is little signal that a machine learning model can learn from and accurately predict churn.

 Predicting churn is both difficult and time consuming.
 With Cortex, you can iterate and create a variety of churn models with ease.
-At Vidora, our experience working with dozens of subscription businesses has allowed us to hone the best techniques for predictive churn.
-We built those techniques into an intuitive platform that enables anyone to accurately predict which of your users are at risk of churning from your business.
+At Vidora, we have experience working with dozens of subscription businesses.
+As a result, we have honed the best techniques for predicting churn.
+We built those techniques into an intuitive platform.
+That platform, Cortex, enables anyone to accurately predict which of your users are at risk of churning from your business.